Sharon-Wachira/Sales-Performance-using-Power-BI/README.md

 7. Assess customer payment preferences.
 8. Enable data-driven business decisions through interactive reporting.

----

-# Dataset Information

-## Dataset Nature
+## Dataset Information

-The dataset is a simulated Kenyan retail sales dataset containing transactional sales records from multiple regions and cities across Kenya.
+This is a simulated Kenyan retail sales dataset containing transactional sales records from multiple regions and cities across Kenya.

-The data represents:

-* Customer purchases
-* Product-level transactions
-* Regional sales distribution
-* Sales representative activity
-* Revenue and profitability metrics
-* Payment methods used by customers
+It is an AI generated dataset that replicates the retail industry in Kenya.

 The dataset contains **400 sales transactions** and was structured to support Business Intelligence reporting and analytical modeling.

----

 # Dataset Columns and Description